-In the film Je Vous Aime, in which both Catherine DeNeuve and Gérard Depardieu play leading roles, much of the action takes place in an attractive 18th Century country house in France.
-This bastide is, in fact, a charming five-star hotel on the outskirts of St Tropez.
+If you know your films, you might already like the Mas de Chastelas, for it is well-known in cinematic circles.
+In Je Vous Aime, in which both Catharine DeNeuve and Gérard Depardieu play leading roles (pictured, in black and white), much of the action takes part in an attractive 18th Century country house in France.
+And this bastide is, in fact, this very same five-star hotel on the outskirts of St Tropez.
 The main building and the two other more modern villas belonging to it offer 23 rooms (nine of which are suites) to those discerning folk who wish to be not too far from the centre of town and yet need to be surrounded by sweet gardens and enveloped in a sense of exclusive exclusion.
 Indeed, the area around its swimming pool is surely one of the most beautiful enclaves in this part of the French Riviera.

 I liked very much my arrival at the property.
 There was some complication to the one-way road system which I thought would make the last part of my journey tiresome.
 But no – once I had found the correct turning, I left behind the whizzing Renaults and aggressive Ferraris and climbed upwards, away from the bustle.
-Then I and my hire car were in front of a pair of high and imposing wrought-iron gates.
+Then I and my driver were in front of a pair of high and imposing wrought-iron gates.
 At the end of the driveway beyond was my destination.
 It was, indeed, photogenic.
 The views around were of the vineyards of Bertaud Belieu.
-(During my stay, the excellent Christopher sped me expertly to and from the middle of St Tropez in the hotel shuttle.)
+(During my stay, the hotel shuttle sped me to and from the middle of St Tropez.)

 Such is the ease and grace with which this establishment goes about its hospitality that one might suppose it has been welcoming paying guests for a century or more.
 In fact – as I was told by the charming General Manager, Olivier Valentin (pictured) – the property became an hotel only in 1967.
 It must have been a good year.
 The relaxed and comfortable atmosphere goes well with the restrained elegance and luxury of the hotel’s furnishings and décor.

-I returned to this poolside terrace to break the fast each morning.
-As is my custom, I tucked into hot dishes from the kitchen – the onion omelettes were splendid – and then did justice to the extensive buffet.
-Thus did I enjoy pancakes, brioche, breads, jams, hams, cheeses and cereals, together with dishes of fresh pineapple and slices of melon.
+For breakfast each morning, I went to the delightful poolside terrace.
+Here I did daily justice to the extensive buffet, enjoying pancakes, brioche, breads, jams, hams, cheeses and cereals, together with dishes of fresh pineapple and slices of melon.
+And I enjoyed particularly the boiled eggs brought from the kitchen, cooked for exactly the length of time I had requested and served (what rapture!) with lovely soldiers of toast.
 All these comestibles were washed down with cups of coffee I poured from my white porcelain pot.